yes-soft-de/turkish-app/backend/README.md

 methods: DELETE
 ```
 #### Filter For cars
-key = location OR price
+_key = location OR price.
-value = is the value you want to find
+value = is the value you want to find.
-for example:
+For example:
-carsFilter/location/syria
+carsFilter/location/syria_

 ```
-carsFilter/{key}/{value}
+carsFilter/key/value
 methods: GET
 ```